n00b69/woa-a52s/guide/materials.md

 ## Additional materials
 > Below you will find a list of tweaks and materials for Windows on your ARM device

+### Check bootloader version
+> Currently, only bootloader version 9 (BIT9) and below can be recovered for free.
+>
+> If your device is running BIT10 firmware, it is not recommended to install Windows due to the risk of costly repairs if anything goes wrong.

+How to check which BIT version you have?
+This is very simple.
+- Go into your phone's Android settings.
+- Go to **About phone** > **Software information** and look for **Baseband version**.
+It will look something like **A528BXXS4EWGB**.
+- The first number near the middle after **A528...** will be the bootloader version.
+In this example the device would be running BIT8 firmware.
+- If you do not see a number, it is highly likely that you are on BIT10 firmware.

+#### Finished!

 ### List of supported apps/games
 > These are by no means comprehensive lists, they do however list apps/games that have been tested by the community